koushik80/blizzard-django/README.md

 <div>
 <h4 align="center"><a href="https://blizzard-car.herokuapp.com/">ßLIZZARD @ Accelerate the excitement</a></h4>
 </div>
-<h4 align="center">Note: It’s a matter of regret that unfortunately, this application will not work as live as Heroku implemented paid service for deployment.
+<h4 align="center">Note: It’s a matter of regret that unfortunately, this application might not work as live as Heroku implemented paid service from 28th November for deployment.
 I am trying to find out a possible solution to deploy in another hosting service.
 Thanks for realizing it.</h4>
 <br>

 ---